 With no-show guests, restaurants aren’t just bogged down by empty reserved tables.
 Eateries, bars, and restaurants arrange their waiters’ shifts based on peak times and busy days and shifts.

-In other words, when they have a large number of reservations on certain days or at specific times, they’ll get in more servers to accommodate the larger number of people.
+In other words, when they have many reservations on certain days or at specific times, they’ll get in more servers to accommodate the larger number of people.

 However, having several no-show guests means the restaurant suffers a higher overhead cost in shifts where they increased their waiters.
 This may also affect other shifts where the restaurant pulled away servers or if they have to pay overtime.